 It seems like cats are never not sleeping.
 And that's because they do sleep a lot — most average 14-16 hours per day.
 So it might be difficult to think of a scenario when you'd want a cat to sleep more, but there are quite a few circumstances that do call for sedation, such as for travel or medical procedures.

 Understanding how sedatives work and which situations they should be used for your cat are an important part of being a pet owner.

-Seeing your cat draped over the back of the sofa, it's difficult to imagine a scenario in which he would need tranquilizing.
-There are circumstances, however, that call for medication to sedate him, such as for travel or if he needs to undergo a medical procedure.
 Cats who are aggressive or anxious and ones who obsessively spray are also candidates for sedatives.
-If you think your kitty needs a sedative, it's imperative that you only sedate him using prescribed medication, and under your veterinarian's care.
+If you think your kitty needs a sedative, the ASPCA advises that it is imperative that you only sedate him using prescribed medication, and under your veterinarian's care.
 Always consult an experienced veterinarian regarding the health and treatment of your cat.

 Acepromazine, diazepam, xylazine and ketamine are sedatives that are administered through injection.
 The vet determines the correct dosage based upon your cat's weight.
 Cats tend to be sensitive even to ordinary amounts of some drugs, though, so it's common for a vet to divide the calculated dose into several small doses and administer them separately until the drug takes effect.

 Sedatives in pill form are likely the only tranquilizing medications you would personally give your cat unless your vet has trained you to give injections.
 Pet Education reports that buspirone and alprazolam are pills commonly prescribed for feline sedation.